Ron Levy, Photographer, Writer, Tour Director, Member ASMP, NANPA

 Alissa has also written three books: Along the Alaska Highway, Along the Alaska Marine Highway, and Paradise of the North: Prince William Sound.
 Alissa and her husband Ed ran a successful Alaskan publishing business for over 20 years, and currently live in Anchorage and Colorado.

 Eva is the woman-behind-the-scenes whom you may or may not meet.
-She keeps the lodging and meals coordinated for the tours, the emails and bills up to date, and assists with various other phases of the tour operation.
+She modestly keeps the paperwork in order, verifies flights, lodging, pickups, dropoffs, transportation, budgets and keeps the myriad other phases of the tour coordinated.
+She also feeds the chickens.

-Eva speaks fluent Spanish and has been a foreign language instructor for over 20 years at the University of Alaska, Kenai campus.
+Eva has been a foreign language instructor for over 20 years at the University of Alaska.
 She enjoys traveling the world, and meeting people from different cultures and perspectives.
-She also received her Master’s Degree in International Education through Framingham University in Costa Rica.
+She received her Master’s Degree through Framingham University in Costa Rica.